dl1ycf/piHPSDR-MacOS-Binary/README.md

 cd $HOME/Desktop

-chmod 700 install.sh

 ./install.sh

 ---------------------------------------------------------------------------

-You will be asked the aministrator password of your Macintosh *once*.
+Normally you will have to confirm that you want to install "homebrew" with the "enter" key and then You will be asked the aministrator password of your Macintosh *once*.

-The application bundle itself is compressed (pihpsdr.app.zip).
-You can download it and decompress by double-clicking it.

 What if "homebrew" is already installed?
 ========================================